notantony/covers2019/README.md

 List of suggested crops. \
 For each crop: \
 `score`:  quality [0, 1] \
-`box`: 4-element list of coordinates of the object, clockwise, starting from the top left corner. <b> Coordinates are global. </b>
+`crop`: 4-element list of crop coordinates, clockwise, starting from the top left corner. <b> Coordinates are global. </b>

 <details>
   <summary> <b>Sample: </b> </summary>